-The fishing grounds in WPP 711 (Figure 1.2) form a continuous habitat with the shelf area of the South China Sea to the North and the shallow Java Sea in the southeast.
-Some fleet segments from the southern part of WPP 711 sometimes operate in the adjacent WPP 712 and vice versa.
-Fishing boats in this area may cross boundaries sometimes within a single fishing trip.
+The fishing grounds in WPP 716 (Figure 1.2) form a continuous habitat with the shelf area of the Makassar Strait, the northern Celebes Sea, the Maluku Sea, and the Halmahera Sea.
+Some fleet segments from the southern part of WPP 716 sometimes operate in the adjacent waters of WPP 713, WPP 715 and WPP 717, and vice versa.
+Fishing boats from East Kalimantan, North Sumatra and North Halmahera sometimes cross WPP boundaries into neighbouring WPPs occasionally also stray in to foreign waters.

-The majority of fleets and vessels on the fishing grounds in WPP 711 originate from the Riau Islands of Sumatra, and they generally fish at depths ranging from 50 meters on the shelf to 150 meters down the deeper slopes in the north.
-Drop Line and bottom long line are by far the most important gear types in the fisheries targeting snappers, groupers, emperors and grunts, but deep set fish traps and bottom gillnets are also commonly used.

-All these gear types are either used as single gears or used in combination in "mixed gear" fisheries.
-The drop line fishery is an active vertical hook and line fishery operating at depths from 50 to 250 meters, whereas long lines are set horizontally along the bottom at depths usually ranging from 50 to 150 meters only.
+The majority of fleets and vessels on the fishing grounds in WPP 716 originate from East Kalimantan, North Sulawesi and North Halmahera, and they generally fish at depths ranging from 50 meters on the shelf to 350 meters down the deeper slopes into the Celebes Sea and western Pacific Ocean.
+Drop lines, bottom long lines and traps are the most important gear types in the fisheries targeting snappers, groupers, emperors and grunts, but deep set bottom gillnets are also used.
+The drop line fishery is an active vertical hook and line fishery operating at depths from 50 to 250 meters, whereas long lines and traps are set horizontally along the bottom at depths usually ranging from 50 to 150 meters only.
+Some boats in WPP 716 use multiple gear types, even within single trips, in "mixed gear" fisheries.

 The Indonesian deep demersal fisheries catches a large number of species, and stocks of 100 of the most common species are monitored on a continuous basis through a Crew Operated Data Recording System (CODRS).
-The current report presents the top 50 most abundant species of fish in CODRS samples (Tables 1.1 and 1.2) in WPP 711, and analyses length frequencies of the 50 most important species in the combined deep demersal catches in this fisheries management area.
+The current report presents the top 50 most abundant species of fish in CODRS samples (Tables 1.1 and 1.2) in WPP 716, and analyses length frequencies of the 50 most important species in the combined deep demersal catches in this fisheries management area.
 For a complete overview of the species composition with images of all 100 target species, please refer to the ID guide prepared for these fisheries1.

 For further background on species life history characteristics, and data-poor length based assessment methods, as applied in this report, please refer to the assessment guide that was separately prepared for these fisheries2.